mlinnen/seneca-lifx/README.md

 ## Roadmap
 These are a few items I think this module could use to make it more useful.
 I don't have any plans on when the following will be done or in what order.
-- Turn this into a real node package
 - Add support for setting the color of the lights
 - Track the up/down time of a LIFX bulb